- Political SciencePolitical Science

 [GP,LP] [SC - starting with the Class of 2015] This course will explore the domestic sphere as a site of politics.
 We will define the domestic sphere broadly, including politics in the home, private life, and state and local governments.
 The principle questions to be addressed will include: How does the conception of public and private shift over time and what are the forces driving these changes?
 How is the private sphere seen as a site of safety versus danger?
 What are the consequences of the intervention of state power and policing into the private sphere?
 A wide range of issues will be covered including the role of bureaucracies, the social organization of families, regulation of health and safety, domestic violence, urban revitalization, the deinstitutionalization of people with disabilities, homelessness, economic and racial inequality, policing, and incarceration.
 The course will examine these issues primarily in the context of American politics and society.
 There is a required 20-page research paper.
 This course satisfies the seminar requirement for the Department of Political Science.

 Requisite: An Introductory course in political science or its equivalent.
 Limited to 20 students.
 Spring semester.
-Professor Bumiller.2014-15: Offered in Spring 2015
+Professor Bumiller.2015-16: Not offered

 [PT] [SC - starting with the Class of 2015] Many perceive a dangerous rise in radically utopian politics, often described as "fanaticism."
 Against the backdrop of increased ethnic and nationalist violence, authoritarianism, and declining safeguards for human rights, fanaticism is considered a fundamental impediment to well-functioning democratic politics.
 Yet, if such a concept is to have the theoretical force policy makers and theorists would like, more clarity is needed regarding what "fanaticism" is and how it operates.
 This course examines the genealogy of fanaticism as a political concept.
 We will explore theoretical defenses and critiques of fanaticism, especially as the concept developed in relation to the history of liberal democracy.
 Who are political fanatics?
 What are the political (and psychological) consequences to labeling others as "fanatics"?
 How might we distinguish between fundamentalism and fanaticism?
 Is fanaticism necessary to define the parameters of toleration?
 Is fanaticism always dangerous to democratic politics or is it sometimes useful?
 Ultimately these inquiries are designed to test our assumptions about what fanaticism is as a political idea and how it operates in contemporary political thought.
 This course fulfills the requirement of an advanced seminar in Political Science.

 Requisite: One course in political or social theory.
 Limited to 20 students.
 Spring semester.
-Professor Poe.2014-15: Offered in Spring 2015
+Professor Poe.2015-16: Not offered

 406 Politics of Place: Poverty, Policy and Housing